dtbpkmte/BellioT/README.md

 - Remember to change Wifi credentials and server IP in the code to your own
 - First run a MQTT broker on Raspberry Pi:  `mosquitto -p 2883`
 - Then power on two devices.
 They will publish data in topics "audioMaster" and "audioBell".
+- If Bell device is in `SETUP` mode, you need to connect to the Access Point (AP) `BellioT Bell AP` and go to `192.168.1.1` in the browser to enter Config Web UI.
+When finished, restart the device, and it will enter `OPERATE` mode.
+- To change already set Preferences, set `FORCE_SETUP` to 1 in main.cpp

 ### Demo Images